-A: The primary purpose of purchasing insurance protection is to be able to make a claim for a covered mishap when and if it occurs.
+The primary purpose of purchasing insurance protection is to be able to make a claim for a covered mishap when and if it occurs.
 It is true that an at-fault claim can result in an adjustment to your premium or coverage availability upon policy renewal.
-However most insurance companies today offer an option to buy a claims protection endorsement that will waive the impact of your 1st accident on your insurance premium.
-Each insurance company has their own guidelines on the availability of this endorsement so ask your insurance broker if you qualify to purchase it.
+However, most insurance companies today offer an option to buy a claims protection endorsement that will waive the impact of your first accident on your insurance premium.
+Each insurance company has their own guidelines on the availability of this endorsement, so ask your insurance broker if you qualify to purchase it.

 This coverage protects you if you or someone in your family is injured or killed in an accident, whether it’s your fault or not.
 It includes supplementary medical, rehabilitation, attendant care, caregiver, non-earner, and income replacement benefits.
 The basic limits for each of the accident benefit coverage sections can be increased if required to meet your needs.